Filters

 Offers Telehealth

 Susan Perlman is a Neurologist in Los Angeles, California.
-Dr. Perlman and is rated as an Elite provider by MediFind in the treatment of Hereditary Ataxia.
+Dr. Perlman is rated as an Elite provider by MediFind in the treatment of Hereditary Ataxia.
 Her top areas of expertise are Spinocerebellar Ataxia, Friedreich Ataxia, Drug Induced Dyskinesia, and Olivopontocerebellar Atrophy.

 What does Elite, Distinguished, Advanced, Experienced mean?